polarfire-soc/icicle-kit-reference-design/Readme.md

 The XML file is used by the PolarFire SoC Configuration Generator to generate configuration header files for bare metal applications.
 The MSS component file can be imported into a Libero SoC design and used in the FPGA design flow.

-A saved configuration for the PolarFire SoC MSS Configurator is available for both the eMMC and SD card designs in the "script_support" folder.
+A saved configuration for the PolarFire SoC MSS Configurator is available for both the eMMC and SD card designs in the "script_support" folder and can be opened by the PolarFire SoC MSS Configurator.
 These configurations will match the MSS configuration used in the design and can be used to regenerate XML and a Libero component.

 ## XML